Describe The Quality Flooring With Boen

-BOEN manufactures engineered hardwood flooring for several methods of installation, including nailing, gluing in tongue and groove, for glueing to the subfloor, self-supporting hardwood flooring, and the easy-to-lay X-press click system.
+BOEN manufactures engineered hardwood flooring for several methods of installation, including nailing, glueing in tongue and groove, for glueing to the subfloor, self-supporting hardwood flooring, and the easy-to-lay X-press click system.

 BOEN flooring comes with 20 years warranty for domestic use.

-BOEN engineered wood flooring comprises of a natural hardwood top-layer, a natural spruce softwood middle-layer, a spruce/pine softwood bottom-layer (except for Prestige + Traffic), a surface made out of 6 coats UV cured finish and glue where a High Frequency technique applies and the Formaldehyde is kept under E1 standard.
+BOEN engineered wood flooring comprises of a natural hardwood top-layer, a natural spruce softwood middle-layer, a spruce/pine softwood bottom-layer (except for Prestige + Traffic), a surface made out of 6 coats UV cured finish and glue where a High-Frequency technique applies and the Formaldehyde is kept under the E1 standard.

 BOEN's own standards are on average considerably higher than those which are generally practised in the production of engineered hardwood flooring.

-ConneXProcess - BOEN has developed an advanced method of planing where the tongue and groove is milled after varnishing.
+ConneXProcess - BOEN has developed an advanced method of planning where the tongue and groove are milled after varnishing.
 The edges of the board are then sharp and the floor does not have any visible joins when laid.

 Subfloor heating is suitable for hardwood flooring with a thickness of 15 mm except for Beech and Maple which have an extensive ability to expand and retract when exposed to varying temperatures and humidity and these species are not suitable for installation with under-floor heating.